Towards U(N|M) knot invariant from ABJM theory: Spectral curve

 \subsection{Saddle point analysis}

-We study the spectral curve for the torus knot from the large $N$ limit of the matrix model (\ref{CS_MM_torus_lens}), and then check its consistency with the result obtained through the symplectic transformation, (\ref{ABJM_torus_curve01}) and (\ref{ABJM_torus_curve02}).
+We study the torus knot spectral curve from the large $N$ limit of the matrix model (\ref{CS_MM_torus_lens}), and then check its consistency with the result obtained through the symplectic transformation, (\ref{ABJM_torus_curve01}) and (\ref{ABJM_torus_curve02}).
 We now rewrite the matrix integral (\ref{CS_MM_torus_lens}) with another set of variables, $u_i = e^{x_i/(PQ)}$ and $v_i = e^{y_i/(PQ)}$,

 The matrix integral has a convex potential (see \cite{Borot:2013lpa}), and this implies that the integrand has a unique minimum.

 In this case we have two saddle point equations with $u_i$ and $v_i$ variables,